krynju/dtable_benchmarks/blogpost.md

 Due to the fact that these operations are unaffected by the count of unique values the results of these comparisons are not included here.

-### Map (single column increment)
+## Map (single column increment)

 In the first benchmark we're performing a simple `map` operation across the full table.

 At first glance it's clear that the overhead coming from the partitioning and parallelization present in the `DTable` and `Dask` is not paying off in this benchmark.
-The `DataFrames.jl` package is leading here with the `DTable` being on average ~2.5 times slower.
+The `DataFrames.jl` package is leading here with the `DTable` being on average 50% slower.

 At the lower chunksize of `10^6` the `DTable` is scaling better by leveraging the additional parallelization better than its competitor, which isn't greatly affected by that parameter.
-Overall the `DTable` managed to be ~4.5 times faster on average than `Dask` across all the tested configurations.
+Overall the `DTable` managed to offer an average ~4 times speedup compared to `Dask` across all the tested configurations.

 DTable command: `map(row -> (r = row.a1 + 1,), d)`

 ![](blog_plots/inrement_map.svg)

-### Filter
+## Filter

 As the set of values is limited a simple filter expression was chosen, which filters out approximately half of the records (command below).

 In this scenario the parallelization and partitioning overhead pays off as both `DTable` and `Dask` are noticably faster than `DataFrames.jl`.
-When it comes to the comparison of these two the performance looks very similiar with `Dask` being on average ~1.12 times faster than the `DTable`.
+When it comes to the comparison of these two the performance looks very similiar with `Dask` being on average 11% faster than the `DTable`.

-Still the `DTable` offers performance improvements over `DataFrames.jl` by being on average ~2.74 times faster.
+On top of almost matching the performance of the main competitor the `DTable` offers performance improvements over `DataFrames.jl` by being on average 175% faster.

 DTable command: `filter(row -> row.a1 < unique_values ÷ 2, d)`

 ![](blog_plots/filter_half.svg)

-### Reduce (single column)
+## Reduce (single column)

 The reduce benchmarks are the place where the `DTable` really shines.
 This task can easily leverage the partitioning of the data in order to parallelize it effectively.

-The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average ~2.3 times faster), but it also managed to significantly beat `Dask`'s performance by being on average ~31.1 times faster.
+The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average 194% faster), but it also managed to significantly beat `Dask`'s performance by being offering a ~30 times speedup.

 Technical note: both `DTable` and `DataFrames.jl` are using `OnlineStats` to obtain the variance while `Dask` is using a solution native to it.